-Effective January 1, 2002, we adopted SFAS 141, "Business Combinations" and SFAS 142, "Goodwill and Other Intangible Assets."
-SFAS 141 requires that the purchase method of accounting be used for all business combinations initiated after June 30, 2001, and also specifies the criteria for the recognition of intangible assets separately from goodwill.
-Under the rules, goodwill is no longer amortized but is subject to an impairment test at least annually or more frequently if impairment indicators arise.
-Intangible assets with defined lives, namely licenses and acquired patents, we continue to amortize over their useful lives.
+Effective January 1, 2002, we adopted SFAS 142, "Goodwill and Other Intangible Assets."
+Under SFAS 142, goodwill is no longer amortized but is subject to an impairment test at least annually or more frequently if impairment indicators arise.
+Intangible assets with defined lives, namely licenses and acquired patents, are amortized over their useful lives.
 In accordance with SFAS 142, we performed a transitional impairment test of goodwill as of January 1, 2002, and an annual test in the fourth quarter of 2002, which did not result in an impairment of goodwill.